-Strengthening the capacity of national governments to promote the social inclusion of youth within a context of increasing violence and insecurity, through innovative programmes and evidence-based policies
+Strengthening the capacity of national governments to promote the social inclusion of youth in a context of increasing violence and insecurity, through innovative and evidence-based policies and programmes

 All young people aspire to fully participate in social life.
 Young people represent agents, beneficiaries and victims of major societal changes and are generally confronted by a paradox: to seek integration into an existing order or to serve as a force to transform that order.
 Youth inclusion is thus one of the challenges that societies in Latin America and the Caribbean are experiencing, and one of the key aspects needed to accelerate the achievement of the Millennium Development Goals (MDGs) and other Internationally Agreed Development Goals (IADGs).
 Social inclusion of youth means reducing their poverty levels through productive employment and decent work (MDG1), promoting gender equality and the empowerment of young women (MDG3), fostering access to reproductive health and improving maternal health (MDG5), as well as reversing the spread of HIV/AIDS among this age group (MDG6).

 To promote the social inclusion of youth, the countries of the region must develop comprehensive approaches that combine the dimensions of risk, capabilities, opportunities, belonging and values systems and social participation.
 Human security –understood as the context under which people can make their choices safely and freely while being relatively confident that the opportunities they have today are not lost tomorrow– must also be considered, as there are few aspects more important for development than security from violence.